 Data verification

-A cyclic redundancy check is included in the MAC frame and the PHY header to verify the validity of the received data.
+A cyclic redundancy check is included in the MAC frame and in the PHY header to verify the validity of the received data.

 Concept of primitives

 This subclause provides a brief overview of the concept of service primitives.
 The services of a layer are the capabilities it offers to the next higher layer or sublayer by building its functions on the services of the next lower layer.
 This concept is illustrated in Figure 8, showing the service hierarchy and the relationship of the two correspondent users and their associated layer (or sublayer) peer protocol entities.